gstamatelat/agt-clustering-challenge/src/site/markdown/evaluate.md

 ##### `truth.txt`

-A file in the Partition format that is considered ground truth.
+A partition file that is considered ground truth.

-##### `clusters.txt`
+##### `clusters*.txt`

-A file in the Partition format to be evaluated against `truth.txt`.
+Partition files to be evaluated against `truth.txt`.

+You have to specify at least one under-evaluation partition file.